Quantifying the Effects of Parameters in Widespread SEP Events with EPREM: Simulation Results

-Fluxes recorded by the observers at $+90^\circ$ from (i.e., $90^\circ$ west of) the shock origin exhibit behaviors more strongly related to the propagation of backstreaming protons.
+Fluxes recorded by the observers at $+90^\circ$ from (i.e., $90^\circ$ west of) the shock origin exhibit behaviors more strongly related to perpendicular diffusion.
 The initial spike of protons with 5 and 10 MeV recorded by the 0.5-au observer is likely due to a portion of nodes on the western edge of the shock cone briefly connecting to that location as the shock is beginning to accelerate protons to those energies.
-As the shock moves outward, it produces much larger fluxes of 5-MeV and 10-MeV protons, some of which stream sunward past both observer locations --- first at 0.5~au, then at 1.0~au.
+As the shock moves outward, it produces much larger fluxes of 5-MeV and 10-MeV protons, some of which diffuse radially outward past both observer locations --- first at 0.5~au, then at 1.0~au.
 The 0.5-au observer records a small increase in 50-MeV protons, followed by a larger increase in both 50-MeV and 100-MeV protons accelerated later in the shock's radial evolution.
-The 1.0-au observer records larger corresponding increases that arrive almost a day later; both phenomena are likely due to the fact that the shock has had more time to accelerate protons to these energies and has moved out to distances better connected to that observer.
+The 1.0-au observer records larger corresponding increases that arrive almost a day later.
+Comparisons to simulation runs without perpendicular diffusion and with neither perpendicular nor parallel diffusion, described in \S \ref{sec:The Role of Perpendicular Diffusion}, suggests that perpendicular diffusion produces the initial high-energy increase (e.g., in 50-MeV protons at observer~03 during day~2) while parallel diffusion produces the later increases (e.g., in 50-MeV and 100-MeV protons at observer~03 from day~3 onward).